بررسی تعاملات بین گونهای بخش زیرزمینی در کشت مخلوط گیاه سویا (Glycine max (L) Merrill) و دانسیاه (Guizotia abyssinica Cass)

 • Hemmatollah Pirdashti 3

-1 Agronomy, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran
+1 Department of Agronomy, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran.

-2 Agronomy, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran
+2 Department of Agronomy, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran.

-3 Professor, Genetics and Agricultural Biotechnology Institute of Tabarestan, Department of Agronomy, Sari Agricultural Sciences and Natural Resources University, Sari, Iran.
+3 Department of Genetic & Agricultural Biotechnologhy Institute of Tabarestan, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran

-4 Agronomy, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran
+4 Department of Agronomy, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran.

 چکیده [English]